Solomon Dalung: Academic career

 In 2004, after his retirement from the Nigerian Prisons Service, he took up an appointment as a lecturer with the Law Faculty of the University of Jos.

 Political career

 He started his political Career as a Personal Assistant to Chief Solomon Lar, CON, when Lar was appointed as Adviser Emeritus to President Olusegun Obasanjo until 2003.
 In 2007, he was appointed the Chairman of Langtang South Local Government Area up till May 2008.
 In his position as Local Government Chairman, he served as the Plateau State Deputy Chairman of the Association of Local Government Chairmen of Nigeria (ALGON) and later as the Chairman of the Association.
-After his tenure as Local Government Chairman, he made an attempt at representing Langtang North and South at the National Assembly but lost.
-He was a member of the Northern Elders Forum (NEF) and was also member of President Muhammadu Buhari’s Transitional Committee.
+After his term as Local Government Chairman, he attempted to represent Langtang North and South in the National Assembly but was unsuccessful.
+He was a member of the Northern Elders Forum (NEF) and was also member of President Muhammadu Buhari's Transitional Committee.

-His tenure ends as the minister of youth and sport in May 2019.
+Towards the end of his tenure he claimed that he would not be removed as a minister.
+However, his tenure ended as the minister of youth and sport in May 2019.